UNH-CORE/RM2-tow-tank-results-paper/reviews/reviewer4-response.md

 >1.
 Several key quantities and symbols such as Cp and U are used in the introduction prior to their definitions later in the manuscript.
 Please define quantities and symbols near first instance of use.

+Definitions for these symbols have been added near where they are first used in the text.

 >2.
 Results are presented and discussed with those from a previous study of a similar turbine.
 For ease of comparison, please add the UNH-RVAT parameters to Table 2.